 - their ability to be recycled.

-- their long durability: there are porous and and low quality tiles that do not long last; but good quality ceramic tiles can last many decades without needing any special maintenance, withstanding very harsh winds, snow, hail and other very adverse weather conditions.
+- their durability in mixed and temperate or hot climates: there are porous and and low quality tiles that do not long last; but good quality ceramic tiles can last many decades without needing any special maintenance, withstanding very harsh winds, hail and other very adverse weather conditions.

 New asphalt shingles